• Skip to main content

 The best vegetable choices are carrots, cucumbers, red peppers, eggplant, zucchini, and daikon, as they're low in FODMAPs.

-Nigiri is one of the best choices, as they're made of sushi rice, a dab of wasabi, and sliced fish or seafood.
+Nigiri is one of the best choices, as it's made of sushi rice, a dab of wasabi, and sliced fish or seafood.

 However, wasabi sometimes contains sorbitol, so you may want to skip it if you're particularly sensitive.